 Cell invasion assay

+The assay utilized was a transwell migration assay, where cell migration through a cell permeable membrane coated with matrigel in vitro was scored.
+This assay scores for cell migration through Matrigel in vitro.
 For invasion assays, the transwells (8 μm pore size; Corning) were coated with metrigel (BD Biosciences).
 Cells were plated in upper chamber in duplicate in medium containing 1% serum.
 10% serum containing medium was placed in the bottom well and cells were allowed to invade for 24 h at 37°C. Photos from random fields of three independent experiments were taken.

 Supplemental Figrue Legends